BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

-The BERT has a performance loss of no more than 2\% compared to SCA across three beamforming design tasks, and even outperforms SCA by 1\% in the EE task.
-Meanwhile, the UBERT shows a performance loss of no more than 3\% compared to SCA.
-Both methods achieve performance similar to traditional optimization algorithms.
+The BERT incurs a performance loss of no more than $2\%$ compared to SCA across three beamforming design tasks, and even outperforms SCA by $1\%$ in the EE task.
+Meanwhile, the UBERT shows a performance loss of no more than $3\%$ compared to SCA.
+Both BERT and UBERT achieve performance comparable to traditional optimization algorithms.

 Based on the observation from Fig. \ref{fig:re:pertrain}, the subsequent experiments focus on models with strong pre-training performance, such as GAT, BERT, and UBERT.